alistaircol/ac-website/content/articles/docker-nginx-httpd-php-mysql.md

 </VirtualHost>
 ```

-We could do this in `nginx` but I'm not familiar with it's configuration.
-My brief research led me to [if is evil](https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/) and pretty sure setting environment variables as elegant.
+We could do this in `nginx` but I'm not familiar with its configuration.
+My brief research led me to [if is evil](https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/) and pretty sure setting environment variables isn't as elegant.

 # Base Image